twhughes/Tree-Branch-Accelerator/README.md

         https://arxiv.org/abs/1709.04441

-The main codebase is in simulation.m  This defines the simulation class, which has properties of parameters and methods corresponding to solving different quantities.
+The main codebase is in "simulation.m"  This defines the simulation class, which holds both the properties of parameters and methods corresponding to solving the laser coupling system.

-Simple examples are in simple_examples.m to get to know how the code works and solve some simple examples.
+Simple examples are in the appropriately named "simple_examples.m", which will help new users get to know how the code works and solve some simple examples.

-type
+For documentation, type:

         doc simulation

-in the matlab command line once added to path for documentation
+in the matlab command line once the directory is added to path

 If you would like to use this code, please cite the paper: